Ryan-Bekins/Learning_coding/README.md

 * `git status` - Checks code that i have changed since last push
 * ` git add` - adds file that ive changed to the next commit
 * ` git commit` - Adds all changed files to a commit
-* `git push` - This pushes your commits tpo the server
+* `git push` - This pushes your commits to the server
 * `git clone <url>` - Used to take repos for the first time from github